intbio/hydroid-conda/README.md

 conda convert --platform all path_to_package -o output/
 #find output/ -name 'hydroid*' -exec anaconda upload {} \;
 #Manually upload for OSX and Linux
-#For windows repeat the above steps with deactivated freesasa module in meta.yml (freesasa module for win is not currently available)
+#For windows32 repeat the above steps with deactivated freesasa module in meta.yml (freesasa module for win32 is not currently available)
 ```

 ## Installing HYDROID from Anaconda cloud